sugarlabs/sugar-live-build/README.md

 # Sugar Live Build
 ## Introduction

-Sugar Live Build is a complete bootable image containing Debian Linux, Sugar, the Sugar toolkits, and the demonstration activities.
+Sugar Live Build is a complete bootable image containing Debian, Sugar, the Sugar toolkits, and the demonstration activities.

 - it can be booted from hard drive, flash drive, and optical media,